jessegall/php-proxy/README.md

 #### Custom cache handler

 By default the cache only remembers the interactions for the duration of the program.
-But it is very easy to create your own custom cache handler that implements a persistent cache.
+But it is very easy to create your own custom cache handler to implements a persistent cache.

 ```php
 use JesseGall\Proxy\Contracts\HandlesCache;